mmillar-bolis/MDunmeris/index.md

 ## Fonts in Markdown

 Knowing that Markdown files are translated into HTML, one can actually embed HTML directly into a document for edge-case needs.
-To do so goes a bit against the ethos behind the language, but it does reasonably introduces a way to rapid prototype tricky designs when Pandoc is not available or you don't have template files to surround your markdown yet.
+To do so goes a bit against the ethos behind the language, but it does reasonably introduces a way to rapid prototype tricky designs when Pandoc is not available or you don't have template files to surround your markdown yet, or you don't want to install fonts to your system.

 Adding a style tag to the beginning of your document will allow for adding some CSS to import a font.
 Below is an example of an HTML style tag with embedded CSS that declares a font: